-MSc Medical Ultrasound (PT1005) PG Dip Medical Ultrasound (PT0861) PG Cert Medical Ultrasound (PT 0860) PG Cert Medical Ultrasound (Preceptorship) (PT1297)
+MSc Medical Ultrasound (PT1005)

+PG Dip Medical Ultrasound (PT0861)

+PG Cert Medical Ultrasound (PT0860)

+PG Cert Medical Ultrasound (Preceptorship) (PT1297)

-- 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-Compensation of marginally failed modules is not permitted - 3.
+- 1. For modules with more than one item of assessment, all items must be passed in order to pass the module - 2.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+Compensation of marginally failed modules is not permitted - 4.
 Condonement of failed modules is not permitted